tamara-glazer/twitter-mobility-predictor/README.md

 Broadly speaking, our analysis takes the following steps:

 1. Gather feature data, including:
-- Mobility data from Unacast for each county of Illinois' 102 counties for all days February 24 - May 17
+- Mobility data from Unacast for each of Illinois' 102 counties on all days February 24 - May 17
 - Twitter data on historical tweets for all Illinois county-days (manually scraped using the Twitter API and Python GetOldTweets library)
 - Demographic data from the Census Bureau's 2016 5-year ACS
 - 2016 political and election data from MIT's Election Lab